What is Divorce Mortgage Planning?

-Financial neutral is focused on assisting clients and lawyers
+Financial neutral is focused on assisting clients and attorneys

-In all scenarios, the CDLP financial neutral is focused on assisting clients and lawyers in generating feasible mortgage financing options and understanding the future financial impact of those options.
+In all scenarios, the CDLP financial neutral is focused on assisting clients, attorneys and other members of the divorce team in generating feasible mortgage financing options and understanding the future financial impact of those options.
 Financial neutrals should not only be savvy when it comes to various mortgage financing issues but also be keen problem solvers and be able to offer realistic solutions to guide decision making.

 Depending on each individual situation, the CDLP can perform a variety of functions in a collaborative divorce, such as:

 Unfortunately, money matters can sometimes take a backseat to the personal drama that unfolds during a divorce.
 If you’re separating from your spouse — or plan to — you need to protect your finances as best you can, especially your credit standing.

 If someone spends recklessly while going through a divorce, even though it oftentimes would be considered a marital debt, a judge may look at the spending and order the spouse who wasted the money to assume that debt.

 Make sure you pay everything on time.
 If you can’t pay in full, at least make the minimum payments.
 Although you may have big legal bills or other additional expenses related to your separation and divorce, try not to max out your credit.

 Certainly one of the more important issues facing those crafting a separation or settlement agreement is where the parties are going to live.
 Clearing up some of these misconceptions and understanding just a few of the rules for underwriting home loans may help in drafting an agreement and planning more realistically for housing the future divorcee.